johannesgirmaw/nextjs-pdf-viewer/nextjs-pdf-viewer/README.md

 - Modern browsers with ES2020+ support
 - Requires native ES modules or a bundler
-- Works with Vite, Webpack, Rollup, esbuild
+- Works with Vite, Webpack, Rollup, esbuild, Next.js

+## Troubleshooting

+- 404 for PDF: ensure `src` points to a reachable path (e.g., `/public/file.pdf` in Next.js)
+- PDF.js worker: set `worker-src` to a valid URL (CDN or self-hosted)
+- CORS: when loading remote PDFs, allow cross-origin or proxy via your server

 ## Contributing